elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 The first four endpoints listed above **currently allow users to modify their Elastic prebuilt rules** as well, in (almost) all of their fields, and no difference is made between updating/patching prebuilt rules and custom rules in the docs.
 However, none of those four endpoints allow to change a prebuilt rule to a custom rule (or vice-versa) by changing the current `immutable` field (i.e. the field is maintained from the existing rule).

-> - **Will we want to allow users to modify (via API) a prebuilt rule to transform it into a Custom Rule, by modifying the `external_source` parameter?**
+> - **Will we want to allow users to modify (via API) a prebuilt rule to transform it into a Custom Rule, by modifying the `rule_source` parameter?**
->   - No. We want to keep the current endpoint logic where the `immutable` field for the updated value comes from the existing value of the rule.
+>   - No. We want to keep the current endpoint logic, where the `immutable` field for the updated value comes from the existing value of the rule and is not modifiable.
 Allowing that modification would create issues with the corresponding `security_detection_engine` package rule, as it will clash with the modified rule if the `rule_id` is not modified as well.
 This requirement is therefore not needed anyway since will now offer users the option to customize a prebuilt rule, or alternatively, duplicate a prebuilt rule.

 The endpoint **Bulk Actions** - `POST /rules/_bulk_action` does provide validation in the endpoint logic itself: if a user attempts to edit prebuilt rule (`immutable: true`) the endpoint rejects that edit in two ways: